matchID-project/matchID-project.github.io/tutorial.md

 You can annotate again concentrating on new middle range scores, training again, and so on...

-To have an overview on the global process you can click on <i class="far fa-connectdevelop"></i> to open the graph project:
+To have an overview on the global process you can click on <i class="fab fa-connectdevelop"></i> to open the graph project:

 <img src="assets/images/frontend-project-graph.png" alt="matchID projects view">